kroma-network/kroma-specs/specs/glossary.md

 [boosted-reward]: glossary.md#boosted-reward

-The boosted validator reward is given to the vault of the validator who submits the output at [KRO-based Validator System][kro-based-validator-system].
+The boosted validator reward is given to the vault of the validator who submits the output at [validator system][kro-based-validator-system].
 The boosted reward is given in terms of KRO tokens, and is calculated using the following formula: $$\verb#BASE_REWARD# \times 0.4 \times arctan(0.01 \times G_i)$$ where $G_i$ is the total amount of KGH NFTs delegated to the output submitter.
 This is designed to have the effect that the boosted reward is constantly decreasing while the number of delegated KGH increases.
 More information on boosted reward due to